Data available from the Kentucky Geological Survey:

 Monthly oil and gas production data by county are reported to the Severance and Property Tax Divisions of the Kentucky Revenue Cabinet.
-Beginning about 1986, the previous year's data are held confidential by the Revenue Cabinet for one year.
+Beginning about 1986, the previous year's data are being held confidential by the Cabinet for one year.
 Historical oil production data in this format are available beginning in 1918, and gas production data are available beginning in 1986.
-Public access to these data are provided by the Kentucky Oil and Gas Production data service.
+In 1994 legislation was adopted that beginning with the 1997 report year the Division of Oil and Gas of the Kentucky Division of Mines and Minerals began requiring production data to be reported directly to the Division by oil and gas operators.
+By statute, the data reported to the Division will remain confidential for one year.
+These data are now available in the Oil and Gas Production Report.
+Data for the years 1997 through 2003 are available by county.

-The Kentucky Division of Oil and Gas is the industry regulatory agency that collects and publishes oil and gas production data by well.
-In 1996, legislation was adopted that beginning in 1997, operators were required to report production data directly to the Division.
-By statute, the data reported to the Division remain confidential for one year.
-The Division maintains a web site for downloading data, the Production Reports library.
-Most production records begin in 1997 although a few records include historic data back to 1994.
-These data are identified by permit and the monthly production for one year are supplied in Excel format workbooks.
-The reported data can be matched by permit or location with data available on the oil and gas well search page or shape file .
+These data are provided as fixed-width ASCII text files.
+You can save the files to your local hard drive and open them in a spreadsheet.
+Using text to column (parsing) utilities, the data can be easily divided into columns.
+Match the reported data with the Kentucky Geological Survey well record data (KYOG83.ZIP) using the permit.
 (Caveat: the KGS permit number has leading spaces to pad it to seven characters and lacks dashes.)
-Note that data reported to the Division of Oil and Gas data are by tank battery (oil) or meter (gas) and as such may represent production from multiple wells on a lease.
-If several wells on the same lease have identical monthly production data, suspect that the data have been apportioned from a single reported figure.
+Note that the Division of Oil and Gas data are by stock tank battery (oil) or meter (gas) and as such may represent production from multiple wells on a lease.
+If several wells on a lease have identical monthly production data, suspect that the data has been apportioned from a single reported figure.
 For example, from the Henderson County oil production for 2000:

 Permit Farm Well Pool Formation Jan Feb Mar 48219 BARNES, EULA 4 CATRON CREEK O'Hara Lime 85 93 100 48988 BARNES, EULA 6 HEBBARDSVILLE O'Hara Lime 85 93 100 49363 BARNES, EULA 8 HEBBARDSVILLE O'Hara Lime 85 93 100